/

 Plug-in example: templates engine management

-Control panel plug-ins are represented by XML files containing the plug-in description.
-These files enable the customization of the plug-in interface by adding or hiding various elements.
-The XML file also describes a handler, which is a script that is executed before or after certain actions take place in the control panel.
+Control panel plugins are represented by XML files containing the plugin description.
+These files enable the customization of the plugin interface by adding or hiding various elements.

 The location of XML files is strictly defined, they must be located in the directory /usr/local/mgr5/etc/xml/.
-The name of each file should start with the prefix ispmgr_mod_ and end with a specific plug-in name, for example /usr/local/mgr5/etc/xml/ispmgr_mod_bitrix.xml
+The name of each file should start with the prefix ispmgr_mod_ and end with a specific plugin name, for example ispmgr_mod_nginx_rate_limit.xml.

 The XML file must have read/write permissions for the root user.